Who is Duane "Keffe D" Davis? What to know about the man indicted in Tupac Shakur's murder

 Clark County District Attorney Steve Wolfson said in a news conference Friday that Davis "will appear in court in the next few days" to determine his custody status and set a court date for his trial.
 He has been charged with one count of open murder use of a deadly weapon with a gang enhancement, Wolfson said.

 At 60 years old, Davis is the last living suspect in the case, authorities said.
-Who is the man who has evaded authorities for 27 years?
+Who is the man that has evaded authorities for 27 years?

 A self-described "hardened gangster"